LaoZZZZZ/bartender-1.1/README.md

 3. It generates count trajectories for time-course data.

 # Installation
  Bartender uses a gcc compiler which should be no older than gcc47.
-If the Bartender is run in Ubuntu system, please make sure the system version is 16.04 or above.
+If the Bartender is run in Ubuntu operating system, please make sure the system version is 16.04 or above as the built-in GCC compiler in old Ubuntu operating system does not support regex very well, which might cause failures of bartender extractors.
 Installation is simple.
  * To build bartender_single (barcode clustering): make bartender_single
  * To build bartender_extractor (barcode extractor): make bartender_extractor
  * To build bartender_combiner (multiple time point mode): make bartender_combiner